Anaphylaxis treatment

 Frequently Asked Questions

 Yes.
-Even if symptoms improve after using epinephrine, immediate hospital evaluation is necessary.
-Anaphylactic shock can recur, and medical staff need to assess whether additional medication or monitoring is required to prevent secondary episodes.
+Even if symptoms improve after epinephrine administration, immediate hospital evaluation is essential.
+Anaphylaxis can recur, and medical personnel need to assess whether additional medication or monitoring is required to prevent secondary episodes.

-How to confirm the effectiveness of the medication when carrying an epinephrine auto-injector long-term?
+How can I confirm that my medication is effective when carrying an epinephrine auto-injector long-term?

-Regularly check the appearance of the medication for cloudiness or cracks, and pay attention to the expiration date.
+Regularly check the solution’s color for cloudiness, inspect the container for cracks, and note the expiration date.
 Environmental temperature also affects efficacy; avoid storing the injector in high or low temperatures (such as in a car or freezer).
-Expired medication should be replaced immediately to ensure safety during emergency use.
+Expired medication should be replaced immediately to ensure safety during emergencies.

 What activities should patients avoid in daily life after treatment for anaphylactic shock?

-What are the possible side effects after epinephrine injection and how to respond?
+What are the possible side effects of epinephrine injections, and how should they be managed?

-What should be noted when administering vaccines to patients with allergic shock?
+What should be considered when vaccinating patients with a history of anaphylactic shock?

-Inform healthcare providers of allergy history and medication use before vaccination.
-Some vaccines (e.g., tetanus vaccine) may contain allergens such as calcium modulators, requiring administration under medical supervision.
+Inform healthcare providers of allergy history and current medications before vaccination.
+Some vaccines (e.g., tetanus) may contain allergens such as calcium modulators, requiring administration under medical supervision.
 Observe for 30 minutes post-vaccination to ensure no acute reactions occur before leaving.